appserver-io/appserver/_docs/http-s-server.md

 > The order of the modules provided by the default configuration is intended and should not be changed.
 For example if you change the
 > order of AccessModule to come before the RewriteModule it would be possible to lever an access rule by any rewrite rule.

-Our webserver provides an interface called `\AppserverIo\WebServer\Interfaces\HttpModuleInterface` that every module has to implement.
+Our Webserver provides an interface called `\AppserverIo\WebServer\Interfaces\HttpModuleInterface` that every module has to implement.

 Find an overview of all modules below ...